maxpenner/DECT-NR-Plus-SDR/README.md

 ## AGC

 An ideal fast AGC receives a packet and adjusts its gain settings within a fraction of the STF (e.g. the first two or three patterns).
 However, as the SDR performs all processing exclusively on the host computer, only a slow software AGC is feasible, which, for example, adjusts gains 50 times per second in regular intervals.
+These comparatively infrequent gain adjustments impair the performance in fast time-variant channels when simultaneously using a high modulation order.

-One drawback of a slow AGC is that packets can be masked.
-This happens when a packet with very high input power is received, followed immediately by a packet with very low input power.
+Another drawback of a slow AGC is that packets can be masked.
+This happens when a packet with very high input power is received, followed immediately by a packet with very low input power, for example in a near–far scenario.
 Both packets are separated only by a guard interval (GI).
 Since synchronization is based on correlations of the length of the STF, and the STF for $\mu < 8$ is longer than the GI, correlation is partially performed across both packets.
 This can lead to the second packet not being detected.

 | **$\mu$** | **GI length in $\mu s$** | **STF length in $\mu s$**  |
 |:---------:|:------------------------:|:--------------------------:|